ibm-cloud-docs/Cloudant/replicate/replication_guide.md

 which is specified by using a sequence identifier.

-An extra consequence of the first characteristic is that it might be necessary to 'look back' at preceding changes to agree on the list of changes.
+An extra consequence of the first characteristic is that it might be necessary to "look back" at preceding changes to agree on the list of changes.
 In other words,
 to get a list of changes,
 you start from the most recent change that the database copies agree on.